Skip to content

 Usage: Hydro input-file

-If instead you get this:
+If instead you see:

 C:\>hydro -v